 Search your Bury

-The Register Office operates an appointment system for registering births, deaths and marriages.
-Please telephone us for an appointment.
+The Register Office operates an appointment system for registering births, deaths, marriages, civil partnerships and citizenship ceremonies.

 Our functions and purpose

 - The registration of all births, deaths and still births occurring within the borough

 - Conducting citizenship ceremonies for approximately 140 Bury residents who make application for British Nationality annually